AudiovisualMetadataPlatform/amp_mgms/tests/README.md

 ## data types
-everything is considered to be a string, unless it is coerced by a function.
+everything is considered to be a native data type, unless it is coerced by a function.
 For example, boolean functions will coerce their arguments to booleans.
-One corner case are comparison functions (such as '==?') -- these will coerce all of the arguments to match the type of the first argument.
+Comparison functions (such as 'eq') will coerce all of the arguments to match the type of the first argument.

 ## Boolean functions
 The boolean functions are: